-- Prepare a List of Questions When Interviewing to Sell A House With A Realtor
+- ?
+Prepare a List of Questions When Interviewing to Sell A House With A Realtor

-- Hold off on Making Home Improvements
+- ?
+Should You Hold off on Making Home Improvements?

-- Clean up the place
+- ?
+Should I Clean up the Place?

-- Ask About The Agent’s Negotiation Skills to Sell A House With A Realtor?
+- ??
+What Should I Ask About The Agent’s Negotiation Skills to Sell A House With A Realtor?

-- How Will Realtors Access Your House
+- ??
+How Will Realtors Access Your House?

 Check your last loan statement and understand how much is owed on the property.
 If you happen to have a 2nd mortgage, obtain that information.
 You will want an agent to provide you a “net” sheet and to give you an idea of how much you will clear on the house,

+?
 Prepare a List of Questions When Interviewing to Sell A House With A Realtor

 Be prepared to ask the agent questions about how they do business.
 What is their availability?
 When should you expect communication on showing or open house activity?
 Will the agent do open houses?
 How will they market the property?
 When can you expect feedback from the agent after other agents show the property?
 Will your house be placed on a local real estate agent tour for maximum exposure and feedback?
 Can you limit showings to your schedule?
 Do they have testimonials you can see?

-Ask the agent to see if they have referrals for you for other services you may need on the house.
+Ask the agent to see if they have referrals for you for other services you may need in the house.
 For example, landscapers?
 Handymen?
 Roofers?
 Electricians?
 You might need the services of several vendors to get your house in showing condition.
-Will these service providers be available right away to help get your house ready for market?
+Will these service providers be available right away to help get your house ready for the market?

 If a homeowner doesn’t pay a service provider, such as a water softener purchased on a payment plan, the company may place a lien on the property.
 Any lien placed on the property will need to be paid when the home is sold.
 The title company will do a search for all liens placed on the property.
 Help your agent by identifying any liens you are aware of.
 Most agents will provide a net sheet for a seller, and you want it to be accurate.

-Hold off on Making Home Improvements
+?
+Should You Hold off on Making Home Improvements?

 Not all home improvements will have a payback for sellers.
 Ask your agent to recommend work to do on the house to help it sell quicker.
 Additionally, ask what improvements may have a payback or perhaps come up during a buyer home inspection.
 You will want to have the house in good repair, which is something different from updating.

-Clean up the place
+?
+Should I Clean up the Place?

 Ask your agent to make suggestions on decluttering your home.
 Real estate agents see dozens of houses every month.
 They walk through houses with buyers and know how they will react to a home.
 If your agent suggests your declutter, remove personal pictures or change furniture, know there is a reason!
 Buyers can often visualize updates in a house, but they can not get past a dirty house.

 Take a walk through your house and look at it as a buyer.
 You live in the house, so may not notice what a buyer would notice.
 Look for and replace broken or damaged light switch plates of electrical outlets.
-Replace all burned out light bulbs in all lights in the house.
+Replace all burned-out light bulbs in all lights in the house.
 When buyers see a light out, they don’t know if a bulb is burned out or the light is broken.
 Look at touching up nicks to paint on woodwork or walls.
 Have our carpets professionally cleaned?
 Repair any frayed or damaged flooring.
 If you have cracked or broken tile and have extra, replace those tiles.
 Do your closet doors have broken floor guides?

 You may also enjoy reading, 10 Things to know when selling a home